Willseph/mqtt-ds18b20/README.md

 An MQTT-publishing DS18B20 temperature sensor utility for Raspberry Pi.

 ## Why?
-MQTT is the preferred IoT data transmission protocol that
+MQTT is the preferred IoT data transmission protocol that follows a publisher-subscriber pattern.
+This is particularly handy for things like temperature sensors, because multiple sensors can easily be set up with minimal differences in configuration.
+Each sensor only needs:
+- The address of the MQTT broker.
+- A topic for the MQTT packets.
+(This is essentially the identifier for the sensor.)

-## Installation
+## Setup
 If not already done so, make sure `git` is installed prior to cloning this repository:
 ```
 sudo apt-get install git